 Sunday congregations are small but the chapel offers an exploratory ministry through poetry, story and song events which are proving to be popular with the community.
 For the future, whilst we recognise that ‘church-going’ doesn’t fit well with contemporary culture, we are committed to making Wrentham Chapel, with improved inside facilities and fully utilising our grounds, a place of welcome and opportunity to explore how thoughtful worship, social justice, and an honest take on Bible and the real events of daily life can together provide a faith that makes good sense in today’s ever-changing world.

-27 September 7pm Autumn Caedmon evening - songs, poems and stories with finger buffet and wine or fruit juice
+27 September 7pm.
+Autumn Caedmon evening - songs, poems and stories with finger buffet and wine or fruit juice.
+Donations on the night will be for Christian Aid's Gaza appeal.

 The United Reformed Church www.urc.org.uk